Two Bombs, One Satellite: Timeline of milestones

+Fissile material production

 Aftermath and memorial

+Ultimately, China developed the atomic and hydrogen bombs in record time.

-After the Cultural Revolution, Deng Xiaoping became the new paramount leader of China and started the "Boluan Fanzheng" program.
-Scientists and intellectuals were rehabilitated and, in particular, Yao Tongbin was honored as a "martyr".
+After the Cultural Revolution, Deng Xiaoping became the new paramount leader of China and started the Boluan Fanzheng program.
+Scientists and intellectuals were rehabilitated and, in particular, Yao Tongbin was honored as a martyr.
 Deng emphasized that knowledge and talented people must be respected, and the wrong thought of disrespecting intellectuals must be opposed.

-In 1986, four leading scientists who had worked on the "Two Bombs, One Satellite" program proposed to Deng that China must stimulate the development of advanced technologies.
-Upon Deng's approval, the "863 Program" was launched.
+In 1986, four leading scientists who had worked on the Two Bombs, One Satellite program proposed to Deng that China must stimulate the development of advanced technologies.
+Upon Deng's approval, the 863 Program was launched.

 In 1999, twenty-three scientists who had made significant contributions in the "Two Bombs, One Satellite" program were awarded the Two Bombs and One Satellite Merit Award (两弹一星功勋奖章).
 In 2015, the "Two Bombs, One Satellite Memorial Museum" was opened on the Huairou campus of the University of the Chinese Academy of Sciences.